-The PE Department provide a range of extra curricular opportunities throughout the year including netball, dance, table tennis, rounders, tennis, and athletics.
+The PE Department provides a range of extra curricular opportunities throughout the year including netball, dance, table tennis, rounders, tennis and athletics.
 We also have our Fitness Suite available at lunchtime and after school.
-During lunchtimes those students who have not joined a sports club are encouraged to participate in physical activity by taking advantage of our ‘positive play’ equipment.
-Students can borrow a whole variety of equipment ranging from giant jenga and swing ball, through to netball and footballs, for use throughout lunchtime.

-We also provide students with an opportunity to compete against other Plymouth schools in netball, rounders, football and athletics, as well as staging an annual dance show.
+We also provide students with an opportunity to compete against other Plymouth schools in netball, rounders, cross country and athletics.

-Among the many musical activities offered is membership of the school Harmony Choir.
-Students can also participate in musical productions for public performances.
-We have large choirs in Christmas Concerts and have produced alongside Dance and Drama many musicals including “Grease” and “An Evening of Musicals".
-Come and enjoy participating in the school orchestra for concerts and if you are a rock and pop performer come and be part of the new school band.
+Among the many musical activities offered is membership of the school Choir; ND Chorus.
+Students can participate in musical productions for public performances.
+We have large choirs in Christmas Concerts and have produced, alongside Drama, many musicals including “Grease” and “An Evening of Musicals”.
+Students can also enjoy participating in the school jazz band.

-Catch up and revision lessons are available at lunchtimes and after school during exam periods for all students.
-We offer Book Club, Film Club and also a Debating Club as well as a visiting author who works with a range of different students.
-We take part in workshops involving the Carnegie Award and there are numerous competitions which take place throughout the year.
+Catch up and revision lessons are available at lunchtimes during exam periods.
+We take part in competitions including the Bar Mock Trial, the Carnegie Award, Young Writers and numerous other competitions which take place throughout the year.